FlorisNexus/Finova/README.md

 **What Finova Does (Offline):**
 - ✅ Validates IBAN format and checksum (ISO 7064 Mod 97)
+- ✅ Validates Payment Cards (Luhn Algorithm + Brand Detection)
 - ✅ Generates and validates payment references (OGM/VCS, ISO 11649)
 - ✅ Validates KBO/BCE and VAT numbers (Syntax + Checksum)
-- ✅ Extracts bank codes from IBAN structure
+- ✅ Validates BIC/SWIFT Structure (ISO 9362)

 **What Finova Does NOT Do:**
 - ❌ Does NOT verify if an account/IBAN actually exists at the bank